rikedyp/documentation/language-reference-guide/docs/system-commands/ed.md

 Where the command names an existing object, any type specification is ignored for that name, unless the type is `⋄`.

 Where the type is  `⋄` and the name is either undefined or of an array, the Editor opens in array-notation mode.
-The resulting array may be numeric or character and have any structure.
+The resulting array can be numeric or character and have any structure.

 The first object named becomes the top window on the stack.